Nvidia Drops its First PCIe Gen 4 GPU, But It's Not for Gamers

 “Adoption of NVIDIA A100 GPUs into leading server manufacturers’ offerings is outpacing anything we’ve previously seen,” said Ian Buck, VP and GM of Accelerated Computing at NVIDIA.
 “The sheer breadth of NVIDIA A100 servers coming from our partners ensures that customers can choose the very best options to accelerate their data centers for high utilization and low total cost of ownership.”

 For the gamers among us, we'll have to wait a little longer to get access to Nvidia's PCI-Express 4.0 goodness.
-We do expect the consumer Ampere graphics cards to feature the new connectivity standard, but don't yet have a clear indication of when we can expect the GeForce RTX 3000 cards to be announced.
-Nevertheless, given that the leaks are rolling in faster than we can write about them, we'll surely be seeing new GPUs by the end of the year.
+We do expect the consumer Ampere graphics cards to feature the new connectivity standard, but don't expect to see Ampere GeForce RTX 3000 cards until around September.
+Given the leaks are rolling in faster than we can write about them, we'll surely be seeing new GPUs by the end of the year.